passport stamps

 Should Reciprocity Fees — and Visa Fees — Be Reduced or Eliminated?

-The argument which I have heard from many people is that countries such as Chile, Brazil and Argentina have imposed reciprocity fees on American citizens primarily because the United States — which is certainly not a developing country — imposed fees on the citizens of those aforementioned countries who visit.
+The argument which I have heard from many people is that countries such as Chile, Brazil, and Argentina had imposed reciprocity fees on American citizens primarily because the United States — which is certainly not a developing country — imposed fees on the citizens of those aforementioned countries who visit.
 That certainly sounds like a penalty to visitors if that is indeed accurate.

-There have also been countries which have suffered from economic issues associated with the implementation of visa fees — as well as cumbersome policies — and those countries which rescinded them had reported a mostly positive increase in economic activity directly associated with an increase of visitors to their respective countries.
+Some countries had suffered from economic issues associated with the implementation of visa fees — as well as cumbersome policies — and those countries which rescinded them had reported a mostly positive increase in economic activity directly associated with an increase of visitors to their respective countries.

-Of those countries, all three have since rescinded their reciprocity fees — Chile and Argentina until further notice; and Brazil for a few months this summer in conjunction with the 2016 Summer Olympic games.
+Of those three countries, Chile and Argentina rescinded their reciprocity fees until further notice; and Brazil temporarily suspended charging fees to visitors in conjunction with the 2016 Summer Olympic games

-There are people — at times, myself included, admittedly — whose decisions to visit a country are affected at least in part by the cost of a visa or reciprocity fee; although I do agree that if that were the only reason after spending thousands of dollars on airfare, lodging, ground transportation, meals, souvenirs and other costs, a couple of hundred dollars might seem to be a paltry reason to have second thoughts about visiting a country.
+The cost of a visa fee or reciprocity fee is factored at least in part into the decisions of some people — at times, myself included, admittedly — to visit a country; although I do agree that if that were the only reason after spending thousands of dollars on airfare, lodging, ground transportation, meals, souvenirs, and other costs, a couple of hundred dollars might seem to be a paltry reason to have second thoughts about visiting a country.

 Photograph ©2016 by Brian Cohen.